-The examinations regulations can be viewed here Exam Regulations Procedure and all students should take time to read through these.
+The examinations regulations can be viewed here Exam Regulations Procedure all students are advised to familiarise themselves with these

 - Please note that the timetable is subject to change so please check it daily.